Ernyoke/certified-aws-solutions-architect-professional/5-monitoring/cloudwatch.md

 - States: `ALARM` or `OK` based on the value of a metric against a threshold over time
 - Alarms can be configured with one or more actions, which can initiate actions on our behalf.
 Actions can be: send notification to an SNS topic, attempt an auto scaling policy modification or use Event Bridge to integrate with other services
 - High resolution metrics can have high resolution alarms

+## CloudWatch Logs

+- CloudWatch Logs has to side of a product: ingestion and subscription
+- CloudWatch Logs is a public service designed to store, monitor and provide access logging data
+- Can provide logging ingestion for AWS products natively, but also for on-premises, IOT ar any application
+- CloudWatch Agent: used to provide ingestion for custom applications
+- CloudWatch can also ingest log stream from VPC Flow Logs or CloudTrail (account events and AWS API calls)
+- CloudWatch Logs is regional service, certain global services send their logs to us-east-1
+- Log events consist of 2 parts:
+    - Timestamp
+    - Raw message
+- Log events can be collected into Log Streams.
+Log streams are sequence of log events sharing the same source
+- Log Groups: are collection of Log Streams.
+We can set retention, permissions and encryption on the log groups.
+By default log groups store data indefinitely
+- Metric Filter: can be defined on the log group and will look for pattern in the log events.
+Essentially creates a metric from the log streams by looking at occurrences of certain patterns defined by us (example: failed SSH log in events)
+- Export logs from CloudWatch:
+    - S3 Export: we can create  an export task (`Create-Export-Task`) which will take up to 12 hours
+    - Subscription: deliver logs real time.
+We should create a subscription filter for the following destination: Kinesis Data Firehose (near real time), Elastic Search using Lambda or custom Lambda, Kinesis Data Streams (any KCL consumer)
+- Subscription filters can be used to create a logging aggregation architecture